-37th Annual Meeting West Virginia Essential Property Insurance Association April 19, 2023
+38th Annual Meeting West Virginia Essential Property Insurance Association April 16, 2024

-Welcome to the 37th Annual Meeting of the West Virginia Essential Property Insurance Association (WVEPIA).
-As we approach our 38th year in operation, I am pleased to report the Association continues to meet its primary purpose of making basic property insurance available to those property owners who have been unable to secure such coverage in the voluntary marketplace.
+Welcome to the 38th Annual Meeting of the West Virginia Essential Property Insurance Association (WVEPIA).
+As we approach our 39th year in operation, I am pleased to report the Association continues to meet its primary purpose of making basic property insurance available to those property owners who have been unable to secure such coverage in the voluntary marketplace.

 Despite West Virginia's small population and its sizable rural nature, there remains a large number of companies doing business in the State.
 With many companies active in the State, it is not a surprise that the residual property insurance market remains a very small, but important part of the insurance market.
-In 2022, the West Virginia Essential Property Insurance Association issued just 320 policies, a decline of 6.71% from 2021, with earned premium of just \$231,391.
+In 2023, the West Virginia Essential Property Insurance Association issued just 268 policies, a decline of 16.25% from 2022, with earned premium of just \$206,161.00.

 The lower volumes mean the Association is more susceptible to large fire losses.
-In 2022, the West Virginia Essential Property Insurance Association reported 7 losses for a total of \$115,597.84.
-The Association ended the year with a small Underwriting Loss of \$27,902.06.
+In 2023, the West Virginia Essential Property Insurance Association reported 4 losses for a total of \$11.,586.15.
+The Association ended the year with a small Underwriting Profit of \$38,898.80.

-Since inception, much of the Association's business has come from the southwest corner of the state and nothing in 2022 changed that ratio.
+Since inception, much of the Association's business has come from the southwest corner of the state and nothing in 2023 changed that ratio.
 Notwithstanding, however, the Association still has policies in force in most areas of the state including in the far northern reaches and in the eastern panhandle.
 Some of that business has been with the Association for many years and some of it will be with the Association for only a very short time.
 Regardless of where it is located or why it comes to the Association, the Association remains ready and able to meet the needs of the insurance buying public.

-As we have done for many years, in 2022, the West Virginia Essential Property Insurance Association continued to act as the sole financial provider for the West Virginia Anti-Arson Hotline program.
-It is with great satisfaction that I can report that 2022 represented the 26th consecutive year of reward payments for individuals who provided authorities with the critical information that lead to the arrest and conviction of those individuals who committed the crime of arson.
+As we have done for many years, in 2023, the West Virginia Essential Property Insurance Association continued to act as the sole financial provider for the West Virginia Anti-Arson Hotline program.
+It is with great satisfaction that I can report that 2023 represented the 27th consecutive year of reward payments for individuals who provided authorities with the critical information that lead to the arrest and conviction of those individuals who committed the crime of arson.

-Report of the Chairman of the Board Mr. Nick Piekarski West Virginia Essential Property Insurance Association Annual Meeting- April 19, 2023 As has been the case since inception, the West Virginia Essential Property Insurance Association continues to operate with the full support and staffing of the Insurance Placement Facility of Pennsylvania.
+Report of the Chairman of the Board Mr. Nick Piekarski West Virginia Essential Property Insurance Association Annual Meeting- April 16, 2024 As has been the case since inception, the West Virginia Essential Property Insurance Association continues to operate with the full support and staffing of the Insurance Placement Facility of Pennsylvania.
 Although that arrangement benefits both organizations, the West Virginia Essential Property Insurance Association, and the West Virginia insurance industry in general, reap the greatest financial benefit as such a small plan could not be efficiently operated with such a small premium base.

-In closing, I would like to thank the members of the West Virginia Insurance Department and in particular, Commissioner McVey, for their support to the Association's operation.
+In closing, I would like to thank the members of the West Virginia Insurance Department and in particular, Commissioner McVey, for their support of the Association's operation.
 We are very fortunate to have such an attentive Department of Insurance staffed with some very dedicated and talented individuals.